Kabul's airport is the epicenter of a desperate and deadly scramble to escape the Taliban - KVIA

 One reason for the chaos was the decision to issue electronic visas to Special Immigrant Visa (SIV) applicants, without names or document numbers.
 The visas were then copied as screen shots and sent by Afghans to thousands of other Afghans who were not eligible for access to the airport, the source said.

-Among the harrowing images of families scaling the airport’s boundary walls, a video of a baby being hoisted over the razor wire to a US Marine hit home the desperation on the ground.
+Thousands of people continue to gather on the perimeter of the base.
+Among the harrowing images of families scaling the airport’s boundary walls this past week, a video of a baby being hoisted over the razor wire to a US Marine has hit home the desperation on the ground.

 The ill baby was treated at a Norwegian hospital based at the airport, and later returned to his parent, Pentagon spokesman John Kirby said at a briefing on Friday.